intentionally-left-nil/reverse-proxy/README.md

 - `SKIP_RENEW_CERTS=1` - don't call acme --install-cronjob to renew the certificates
 - `SKIP_WRITE_NGINX_CONF=1` - that /etc/reverse_proxy/nginx.conf is not overriden during the config process
 - `DEBUG=1` - add verbose logging (set -x) to figure out what's going wrong
+- `CONFIG_JSON={...}` - Instead of using a config.json file, you can instead set it as an environment variable instead

 # Advanced configuration